UKCloud/openstack-migration-helper-scripts/README.md

 ### Installation
 Clone this repo into a directory.

 Ensure your running python3.
-(We would recomend a virtual env) Ensure you have python-openstacksdk installed.
+(We would recomend a virtual env).

+Ensure you have python-openstacksdk installed.

 ### Using the script